 The town of Hilo lies on the east side of the island of Hawaii.
 Also known as the “green” side, this lush area of the Big Island is famous for beautiful rainbows, waterfalls, and, well, rain.

-When most people think of the Big Island of Hawaii, they think of the active volcano of Kilauea or the sunny beach resorts along the Kohala Coast.
+When most people think of the Big Island of Hawaii, they think of Volcanoes National Park or the sunny beach resorts along the Kohala Coast.

 Many visitors don’t venture into Hilo as it’s more of a local town.
 That’s a shame because there are so many incredible things to do in Hilo!